huobei1997/huobei1997.github.io/content/blog/MusicFree/index.md

 ---
-title: "🎧 Unlocking Music in HK: A Setup Guide for MusicFree on macOS"
+title: "🎧 A Setup Guide for MusicFree on macOS"
 summary: A comprehensive guide on using the open-source tool MusicFree to aggregate music resources.
-Covers installation on Apple Silicon and fixing the "App Damaged" Gatekeeper error.
 date: 2025-11-20

 # Featured image